tomopy/tomopy/doc/source/devguide.rst

 Tomopy has a suite of python unit tests that live in the ``/test`` directory, where they follow the same tree structure as the packages under ``/tomopy``.
-These are automatically run by TravisCI when you make a pull request (See below for how to do that) and you can run them manually using nose, or whichever python test runner you prefer.
+These are automatically run by TravisCI when you make a pull request (See below for how to do that) and you can run them manually using pytest, or whichever python test runner you prefer.
+To make it easier to run tests on the changes you make to the code, it is recommended that you install TomoPy in development mode.  (`python setup.py develop`)

-The nose test runner, <http://nose.readthedocs.io/en/latest/>, is available through easy_install, pip, or anaconda.
+The `pytest test runner <http://doc.pytest.org/en/latest/>`__, is available through pip or anaconda.

-To run the tests with nose, open terminal, navigate to the test directory, then run ``nosetests``.
-To run sections of tests, pass nose a directory or filepath, as in ``nosetests test_recon`` or ``nosetests test_recon/test_rotation.py``.
+To run the tests open a terminal, navigate to your project folder, then run ``py.test``.

+To run sections of tests, pass nose a directory or filepath, as in ``py.test test/test_recon`` or ``py.test test/test_recon/test_rotation.py``.

 When writing tests, at minimum we try to check all function returns with synthetic data, together with some dimension, type, etc.